 Strengths of TWAP for Traders

 TWAP shines in situations where you want predictability and consistency.
-Some key strengths are:

-• Simplicity: It’s easy to understand and implement.
+It is simple because it is easy to understand and implement.

-• Predictable Execution: You know exactly when trades will happen.
+It offers predictable execution because you know exactly when trades will happen.

-• Reduced Market Impact: Instead of announcing your presence with a bang, you enter quietly.
+It can reduce market impact because instead of announcing your presence with a bang, you enter quietly.

 Think of TWAP as the friend who shows up exactly on time, every time.
 Steady, reliable, no surprises.